 The Company's condensed consolidated financial statements consolidate its wholly owned subsidiary, Celldex Therapeutics, Ltd. (formerly Lorantis Ltd.).
 The Company's operations constitute one business segment.
 All significant intercompany balances and transactions have been eliminated in consolidation.
-The Company's headquarters and laboratory facilities are located in Phillipsburg, New Jersey and it has business development offices in Cambridge, United Kingdom.
+The Company's headquarters and laboratory facilities are located in Phillipsburg.
+New Jersey and it has business development offices in Cambridge, United Kingdom.

 Prior to the acquisitions of Lorantis Ltd. ("Lorantis") and Alteris Therapeutics, Inc. ("Alteris") on October 12, 2005, the Company's condensed consolidated financial statements had been derived from the financial statements and accounting records of Medarex using the historical results of operations and historical basis of the assets of the Company's business.
 The balance sheet includes certain assets used by the Company, legal title to which was transferred to the Company by Medarex on March 5, 2004.
 The Company's funding through October 11, 2005 had been from Medarex and credited to additional paid-in capital in the consolidated balance sheets.
-However, the condensed consolidated financial statements included herein may not necessarily reflect the Company's results of operations, financial position and cash flows would have been had the Company been a stand-alone company during all periods presented.
+However, the condensed consolidated financial statements included herein may not necessarily reflect the Company's results of operations, financial position and cash flows in the future or what its results of operations, financial position and cash flows would have been had the Company been a stand-alone company during all periods presented.